Nick Birbilis

 Nick Birbilis is an Australian engineer and academic.
 He is presently the Executive Dean of the Faculty of Science, Engineering, and Built Environment, at Deakin University.
-Birbilis was previously the Dean, and Deputy Dean of the College of Engineering and Computer Science at the Australian National University.
+Birbilis was previously the Deputy Dean and Interim Dean of the College of Engineering and Computer Science at the Australian National University.
 He is of Greek-Australian background.
 Birbilis works in the field of materials science and engineering, having made contributions in the area of materials design, materials durability and materials characterisation.
-He is a Fellow of the Electrochemical Society (US), a Fellow of NACE (US), a fellow of Engineers Australia, a Fellow of the International Society of Electrochemistry (ISE)., and a Fellow of ASM International.
+He is a Fellow of the Electrochemical Society (US), a Fellow of NACE (US), a fellow of Engineers Australia, a Fellow of the International Society of Electrochemistry, and a Fellow of ASM International (US).

 Early life and education

 Birbilis was born in Melbourne, Australia.
 He attended Sandringham Secondary College, from where he gained admission to attend Monash University for a Bachelor of Engineering.
 He majored in materials engineering, graduating with First Class Honours.
 He took a particular interest in the field of corrosion, largely due to interesting interactions with the late Prof. Brian Cherry.
 Following graduation, Birbilis worked as a consulting engineer in Melbourne, with the company that is now AECOM, whilst also undertaking doctoral studies at Monash University.
 His PhD was regarding the corrosion, monitoring, and protection of concrete reinforcement.
 Following his PhD, Birbilis undertook postdoctoral research at the Fontana Corrosion Center at The Ohio State University, U.S., where he worked with Prof. Rudy Buchheit on the corrosion of aerospace alloys.